argoproj/argo-rollouts/docs/features/traffic-management/traefik.md

         port: 80
 ```

 Notice, we don't specify the `percent` field.
 It is necessary to be synced with ArgoCD.
-If we specify this field and Argo Rollouts controller will change it, ArgoCD controller will notice it and will show that this resource is out of sync.
+If we specify this field and Argo Rollouts controller changes it, then the ArgoCD controller will notice it and will show that this resource is out of sync (if you are using Argo CD to manage your Rollout).

-Secondly, we need to create the Argo Rollouts controller.
+Secondly, we need to create the Argo Rollouts object.

 ```yaml
 apiVersion: argoproj.io/v1alpha1